Nukealbert/Nukealbert/README.md

 # Kundan Kumar
-I'm Kundan Kumar from India, and I am a Web developer, Content Writer, SEO, competitive programming.
+I'm Kundan Kumar from India, and I am a Web developer, competitive programming.
 I really enjoy learning languages and frameworks like React, Bootstrap, Python, as well as work in Wordpress.
 I also enjoy doing Photoshop and logo design in general.

 ## Skills and Experience